2.0 Types of Cleaning

 2.6 Spring & Deep Clean

 Often referred to as a Spring or Deep clean, and in actual fact are very similar.
 The Spring term comes from typically being at the start of a New Year and that sense of getting things ship-shape ready for the summer months.

 Basically, all existing cleaning tasks are completed more thoroughly, in addition to additional hidden ones.
 So kitchen and bathrooms surfaces for example will have a more thorough wipe to ensure all marks are removed, plus inside any cupboards and under furniture being thoroughly looked at.
 Also, areas such as behind radiators and bed mattress cleans which you might not necessarily immediately think of.

-are ideal for clearing up the mess after any building and DIY works, ideally at the vey end of the task - although will probably have to also be during - for larger projects, particularly after the end of a working day to ensure that everything is cleaned and the space still suable.
+Builders’ Cleans are ideal for clearing up the mess after any building and DIY works, ideally at the very end of the task - although will probably have to also be during for larger projects, particularly after the end of a working day to ensure that everything is cleaned and the space still usable.

 One of the biggest problems is dust, and making sure this does not spread to other areas of the house; you need to give time for it to settle and fully clear, and keep floor surfaces protected as well by sheets and covers.

 2.8 Décor Clean

 A Décor Clean focuses more on your decorations and fittings, either separately or as part of any other cleaning activity.